-When considering the style and design of the countertops, It is challenging to maintain a consistent style in natural stones as each of them is unique, but quartz can be customised according to the colour and style of the countertops.
+When considering the style and design of the countertops, It is challenging to maintain a consistent style in natural stones as each of them is unique, but quartz can be customized according to the color and style of the countertops.
 And has a variety of colors, patterns, and styles to choose from.

 Engineered quartz is also more affordable when compared to natural stones.

 Choosing quartz is a wise investment as it will last a lifetime with less or no maintenance cost.
 And no complications in selecting a colour as it has a variety of options.